filipacotrim/Computer-Graphics/README.md

 This repository contains work developed in the Computer Graphics course @ IST.

+All assignments were completed using JavaScript's framework, ThreeJs.

 Author | Github
 -------|-------
 Filipa Cotrim | https://github.com/filipacotrim